RobWar-code/swatter/README.md

 ### Score Sheet

-The score sheet is a graphic with text, 490 pixels wide.
+The score sheet is a graphic with text, scalable.

 The text provided uses the Kaushan local font, and contains the
 following: